 MUNICIPIUM.
 In Roman law.
-A foreign town to which the freedom of the city of Rome was granted, and whose inhabitants had the privilege of enjoying offices and honors there; a free town.
+A foreign town to which the freedom of the city of Rome was granted, and whose inhabitants had the privilege of enjoying offices and honors there.
 Adams, Rom.
 Ant.
 47, 77.
+A free town which retained its original right of self-government, but whose inhabitants also acquired certain rights of Roman citizens.
+Morey, Rom.
+L. 51.